Zero6992/chatGPT-discord-bot/README.md

 4. Copy the value for `__Secure-1PSID` from cookies and paste it into `.env` under `GOOGLE_PSID`

-> [!NOTE]
-> GPT-4 API is subject to certain restrictions.
->
-> For more details, please visit https://help.openai.com/en/articles/7102672-how-can-i-access-gpt-4
 ## Optional: Setup system prompt

 * A system prompt would be invoked when the bot is first started or reset